caa1982/Crypto-Images-Downloader/README.md

 ### Install

 1. npm install
-2. open getCryptoImage.js and change path (destination)
+2. open config.js and change path (destination of images) and resoultion

 ### RUN